Metal Injection Molding

 The firearms industry has been relying on MIM technology for years.
 Nowadays, there are several components made almost exclusively using MIM technology:

-MIM technology gives you freedom of design combined with flexibility in your material choice.
-Think it may be a fit for your application?
+Metal injection molding technology allows for design freedom and material flexibility.
+Think it might be a fit for your next project?
 Let's find out!